-The Story: The traditional song, beautifully and stylishly illustrated.
+The Story: The traditional song, The Twelve Days of Christmas, beautifully and stylishly illustrated.

 Why is The Twelve Days of Christmas your favourite Christmas book?